uschpc/webportal-netlify-gatsby/src/navigation/user-information/Condo Cluster Program/Program Information/purchase-model.md

 A condo purchase request is possible during the CARC's annual condo purchase request period, which occurs during the fall semester.
 The whole process of purchase request, system configuration, vendor selection, purchasing, system installation, and deployment typically takes six months.
 The purchased resources will be in service for 5 years, and after this service period, the CARC will decommission these condo nodes.

 PIs use the [User Portal](/user-information/user-guides/research-computing-user-portal) to select and purchase their desired condo resources.
 See the [Request New Condo Purchase user guide](/user-information/user-guides/research-computing-user-portal/request-new-purchase) for detailed instructions.

+**The condo purchase request period is currently open.
+The deadline to submit a purchase request is January 15, 2021**.